-We work 24/7 to get your business back on track after a cyber incident
+We work 24/7 to get your business back on track during a cyber incident

 Being a victim of a cyber attack is not only a distressing experience, it can also cause significant damage to your business systems, assets and reputation.
 Intrix Cyber Security aims to help your organisation regain control of IT systems through an in-depth remedial process that consists of:

 - Confirming the source of the attack.